|

 76mm gun) mounted.
 Has the later 47-degree hull and large hatches.
 HVSS an option,

 too.
-DML's M4A3E8 "Thunderbolt" is the most updated model for this version
+Tasca has several versions and is the most updated model for this version

 M4A3E2,